vvinothkanth/TrafficViolationTracker/README.md

     ..* GetUsingDriverWithParticularVehicle()  // Get driver infractions using   particular vehicle ..* GetUsingVehicleCategory()	             // Get traffic infractions by using vehicle category ..* GetUsingRegisteredByParticularPolice() // Get Traffic violations registered b particular police

+  **Traffic Violation Tracker Class :**

+  It will be interact with user to perform all those tasks.